Iga Świątek: Playing style

 Świątek has an aggressive, all-court style of play and incorporates a lot of variety into her game.
 Because her game style is focused on offence, she typically generates high amounts of both winners and unforced errors.
 She has described her style of play on clay as "a big serve, topspin, and backhand down the line".
 Despite her aggressive style of play, she plays with margin, and constructs points carefully until she creates an opportunity to hit a winner, and in all seven of her matches played at the 2020 French Open, she hit more winners than unforced errors.
 In total at the French Open that year, she hit 175 winners to 127 unforced errors.
 The basis of Świątek's game was described by tennis journalist Christopher Clarey for The New York Times as: her sliding ability, allowing her to defend from the corners à la Kim Clijsters and Novak Djokovic, a "sprinter's speed" when moving forward to the net, power and topspin akin to her idol Rafael Nadal, and mental strength forged through sports psychology.

 Her forehand and backhand are fast and powerful, with her forehand being hit with significant topspin due to her employing an extreme western grip; on her run to the title at the French Open in 2020, Świątek's average forehand speed was 73 mph, only 4 km/h below that of the average male forehand speed.
 She even hit some forehands up to 79 mph, the fastest of any female player in the draw and exceeded only by Jannik Sinner on the men's side.
 Her forehand topspin reached 3,453 rpm at the French Open, comparable with her idol Rafael Nadal. Świątek's backhand speed peaked at 76 mph at the French Open, the fastest of any female player in the draw, and equal to Dominic Thiem's backhand speed, the fastest of any male player at the French Open.
+Considering her dominance on clay, Świątek is often called the "Queen of Clay".